 Obsessive-compulsive disorder (OCD)

-CBT can help individuals with OCD identify and challenge negative thought patterns and develop coping strategies to manage obsessive thoughts and compulsive behaviors.
+Likewise, individuals struggling with obsessive-compulsive disorder (OCD) can benefit from CBT by learning to identify and challenge their negative thought patterns, ultimately gaining the skills to manage their obsessive thoughts and compulsive behaviors.

 Insomnia